ninjaframework/ninja-appengine/README.md

 The Appengine xml is pretty default.
 The only difference is that we are setting the Ninja mode via a system property.
-Now the whole process inside the pom.xml makes more sense I guess :) ${ninja.mode} is simply the variable getting exchanged with "prod" in case of the deployment profile and "dev" else...
+Now the whole process inside the pom.xml makes more sense I guess :) ${ninja.mode} is simply the variable getting exchanged with "prod" in case of the update profile and "dev" else...

     <appengine-web-app xmlns="http://appengine.google.com/ns/1.0">